Resonate Recordings

 Examples

-Solo Storytelling
+Solo storytelling

 Solo podcasts can follow a similar setup to the in-person interview recordings.
 You should create a welcoming studio space for recording, with good sound dampening and a beautiful background.
 Solo storytelling is not the most common format for podcasts, but some talk shows do follow this.